Target level of study

 66h

-This module is devoted to the basics of semiconductor component physics and technology.
-Most of the EU is devoted to component physics.
-Based on the equations that describe material properties, the main cases of junctions are examined (p/n, metal/SC, MIS).
+This module covers the fundamentals of physics and technology of semiconductor-based components.
+Most of the course focuses on component physics.
+Based on equations describing material properties, the main types of junctions are examined (p/n, metal/SC, MIS).
 Based on this knowledge, the operation of elementary components (diodes, transistors) is explained.
 In the second part, the first building blocks of component manufacturing process technology are presented.

 English M1 PFA